xoac/flaeg/README.md

 ```

 ### Command
-The `Command` structure contains program/command information (command name and description)
+The `Command` structure contains program/command information (command name and description).
-`Config` must be a pointer on the configuration struct to parse (it contains default values of field)
+`Config` must be a pointer on the configuration struct to parse (it contains default values of field).
 `DefaultPointersConfig` contains default pointers values: those values are set on pointers fields if their flags are called.
-It must be the same type(struct) as `Config`
+It must be the same type (struct) as `Config`.
-`Run` is the func which launch the program using initialized configuration structure
+`Run` is the func which launch the program using initialized configuration structure.

 ```go
 type Command struct {